Loading…

 Learning Objectives

-Evaluate the historical underrepresentation of women in clinical trials, its healthcare impact, and the role of initiatives like the FDA's Diversity Action Plan in addressing gender disparities; Identify key policy changes and strategies for including gender considerations into clinical trial design; Develop actionable approaches to foster cross-sector collaboration among industry, regulatory bodies, government, and research institutions to advance gender diversity in clinical research.
+Recognize the historical underrepresentation of women in clinical trials, its healthcare impact, and the role of initiatives in addressing gender disparities; Identify key policy changes and strategies for including gender considerations into clinical trial design; Describe ways to develop actionable approaches to foster cross-sector collaboration among industry, regulatory bodies, government, and research institutions to advance gender diversity in clinical research.

 Chair